What Is a PAR Sensor and How Is It Used?

 Also have a built-in display for showing data directly.
 This means they do not need external modules like Modbus RTU.

-Uses of PAR Sensors in Different Fields
+Uses of PAR meters in Different Fields

 These systems can be manual or automated IoT devices.
-Here are four main areas where PAR sensors are often used:
+Here are four main areas where sensors are often used:

 **Smart Farming**